-- All live microphones must be disabled on laptops and steno machines.
-Outside microphones or room recordings of any kind will not be tolerated and are grounds for immediate disqualification. - If Applicant is using a paperless steno machine, Applicant must have a steno machine or CAT software that allows Applicant to save steno notes to a flash drive. - ♦ Applicant is required to delete exam notes/memory file from steno machine. - ♦ Transcripts not supported by Applicant's steno notes will be disqualified. - Text files must be formatted so that they will open in Word (preferred), WordPerfect, Adobe Acrobat Reader, or the equivalent thereof.
-Please checkfile extensions to assure compliance with this rule.
+- All live microphones must be disabled on laptops and digital recorders.
+Possession of outside microphones or room recordings of any kind will not be tolerated and is grounds for immediate disqualification. - If Applicant is using a paperless steno machine, Applicant must have a steno machine or CAT software that allows Applicant to save steno notes to a flash drive. - > Applicant must delete exam notes/memory file from steno machine. - > Transcripts not supported by Applicant's steno notes will be disqualified. - Text files must be saved so that they will open in Word, WordPerfect, Adobe Acrobat Reader, or the equivalent thereof.
+Acceptable file extensions are .wpd, .doc, .docx, and .pdf.